forrestdavis/PublicModelsAPI/README.md

 The values for all singular/plural verbs will be summed and one value returned.
 Thus, this only makes sense if the return type is prob, but I don't check this.

-## TODO

-* I have a gpt3 script which I need to add to this pipeline more clearly.
-We can discuss this.
-* Plotting
-* Compiling results
-* add M1 compatibility
-* add colab